Doomtone/Project_Landing-Page/README.md

 The second image is a reference for colors and fonts used in the example.

-I tried to follow the example because I have no experience with web development, and to make sure I understand the lessons by trying to get as close as I could.
+I tried to follow the example because I have no experience with web development, and to make sure I understand the lessons by trying to get as close as I can.

 # What I learned
 As said in the introduction I tried to follow along with the examples given,